datacarpentry/image-processing/episodes/08-connected-components.md

 ## Solution

-As you might have guessed, the return value `count` already contains the number of found images.
+As you might have guessed, the return value `count` already contains the number of found objects in the image.
 So it can simply be printed with

 ```python